Text reading 'WOLF IQ' in bold white capital letters on a transparent background.

 Technical improvements like speed optimisation and mobile fixes can show immediate results in user experience and search rankings.

-Content and SEO improvements typically take 3-6 months to show significant impact in search visibility and traffic.
+Content and SEO improvements typically take 3-6 months to show significant impact in search and AI visibility.

 Conversion optimisation through A/B testing can show results within weeks, but sustainable growth requires consistent, long-term optimisation efforts.